paradise-fi/RoFI/examples/simulator/pythonInterface/readme.md

 the script `oscilate.py`:

 ```
-$ source setup.sh -f Debug              # Setup your terminal for compiling RoFI in Debug mode.
+$ source setup.sh Debug            # Setup your terminal for compiling RoFI in Debug mode.
-🤖 D $ rcfg desktop                     # Configure the desktop suite
+$ rcfg desktop                     # Configure the desktop suite
-🤖 D $ rmake --all                      # Build everything you have configured
+$ rmake --all                      # Build everything you have configured
-🤖 D $ gazebo worlds/two_modules.world  # Run gazebo.
+$ gazebo worlds/two_modules.world  # Run gazebo.
 We recommend using --verbose for more info
-🤖 D $ python3 examples/pythonInterface/oscialte.py
+$ python3 examples/simulator/pythonInterface/oscilate.py
 ```